bmcveigh/bmcveigh.github.io/_posts/2019-11-25-troubleshooting-docker-desktop-windows.markdown

 `MOFCOMP %SYSTEMROOT%\System32\WindowsVirtualization.V2.mof`

 Once this command has run, reset Docker Desktop and you should be able to start Docker Desktop without any errors now.

+**Link to where I found this answer**: [https://community.spiceworks.com/how_to/122307-fix-error-managing-hyper-v-server-2012-r2-from-windows-10](https://community.spiceworks.com/how_to/122307-fix-error-managing-hyper-v-server-2012-r2-from-windows-10)

+Hope this helps someone other than just myself!